JamesFahey/project5_elijah_james_designs/README.md

 - Validated all html pages

+- Users now receive a confirmation email after making an order

 - Updated the sites home page with a featured section

 - Added the option for users to add products to their favourite section.
 This can be found on their profile page